© david jerrard 2019

 An ICOPC may also be acceptable as sufficient proof of competence required by boat charter companies, but it is important to check with the charter company before booking.

-An Irish ICOPC can be issued without a test to someone who holds a valid ISA certificate from a practical course or exam such as a Powerboat, Day Skipper or Yachtmaster certificate.
+An Irish ICOPC can be issued without a test to someone who holds a valid IS/ISA certificate from a practical course or exam such as a Powerboat, Day Skipper or Yachtmaster certificate.

 An ICOPC cannot be issued to the holder of a shorebased course certificate or to the holder of a practical certificate from another jurisdiction, such as an RYA certificate for example.

-David is an ISA Yachtmaster examiner and can run the ICOPC assessment and the Coastal and CEVNI endorsements in your suitably accredited Irish Sailing Association club or organisation.
+David is an IS Yachtmaster examiner and can run the ICOPC assessment and the Coastal and CEVNI endorsements in your suitably accredited Irish Sailing (Irish Sailing Association) club or organisation.